indiana2021/NFC_SOURCE_esp32/README.md

 ## 📖 Major Functions

-The firmware is organized into a simple, menu-driven system.
+The firmware is organized into a simple, menu-driven system accessible via the hardware buttons and a web interface.

 - **Read Card**:
   - Detects and identifies a nearby NFC card.